juanius67/eng270-dessert-glycemia/README.md

    * Decay (k_\text{prot}) from `params.yaml`.
    * Stimulus (u(t) = A_\text{prot} e^{-k_\text{prot} t}).

-These choices are motivated by literature on gastric emptying, intestinal transport, incretin response, and protein co-ingestion.
+These choices are motivated by literature on gastric emptying, intestinal transport, incretin response, and protein co-ingestion (see report)

 ---